addu390/addu390.github.io/_pages/about.md

 ## Missions

+### Teaching Assistant & Marker - CSCI 5308 Advanced Topics in Software Development; Dalhousie University (2022-04 - Present)
-### Teaching Assistant & Marker - CSCI 4118/6105 Algorithm Engineering; Dalhousie University (2021-10 - Current)
+### Teaching Assistant & Marker - CSCI 4118/6105 Algorithm Engineering; Dalhousie University (2021-12 - 2022-04)

-- Lab Instructions: Developing lab instructions relevant to the topics covered in the class for graduate and undergraduate students, primarily divided into two sections: algorithm development and analysis.
+- Developed lab instructions relevant to the topics covered in the class for graduate and undergraduate students, primarily divided into two sections: algorithm development and analysis.

 - Conducted weekly labs and office hours to assist with lab procedures and assignments.
 Lastly, marking the assignments with feedback covering areas of improvement and strengths.